 Penn State leads all Big Ten institutions in Fall honorees

 NCAA Final Four

 Record breaking.
 History making.
 Legendary.
 All of these words can be used to describe the tenure of Penn State women's volleyball head coach Russ Rose's career in Happy Valley.
-At the helm of the Nittany Lion squad for 35 years, his name has become synonymous with the pride and tradition of the program.
+Entering his 36th season at the helm of the Nittany Lion squad, his name has become synonymous with the pride and tradition of the program.
 The leader of arguably the most successful collegiate women's volleyball program in the country, Rose continues to pass along the confidence and character he has gained during his career.

 During his tenure, Rose has collected wins at a staggering pace.
 Never having posted fewer than 22 wins in a season, he concluded the 2013 season as the NCAA leader in career winning percentage, having won more than 86 percent of the matches he's coach at Penn State.
 He is just the third active DI women's volleyball head coach to reach 1,000 career wins, Since then, he's amassed another 125 victories, which puts him just four wins shy of tying the all-time record for career triumphs.

 Those who know Rose, know about the tremendous impact he has made in the volleyball community, not only in Pennsylvania, but also across the country.